rjmatthews62/MooCoderPy/README.md

 A double-click on an error message or stack trace in either the stack or the main terminal window will go the the relevent source code.
 ## TODO ##
 Syntax highlighting in local edit.
+Local edit to have a tab per unique name.

 ## Release History ##
 0.3.2 - Double-click on error messages or stack to go to source line.